 Training and mentoring

-The Program is individually customized based on maturity, industry and needs of the participating companies identified in the beginning of the Program.
+The program is individually customized based on maturity, industry and needs of the participating companies identified in the beginning of the program.
 Consequently, BII offers a variety of services provided in-kind: Mentoring, access to subject matter experts, and business partner services (IP & regulatory, finance, legal, communications, business model development).
 Training, mentoring, facilities and in-kind services are valued at DKK 375,000.
 BII can also support each team with the financing of consultancy/service costs and project-related travels up to DKK 200,000.

 Applicants are encouraged to seek additional soft and non-dilutive funding from other institutions to support the company’s acceleration.